-No. and year of law Short title Extent of amendment or repeal

-5. Substitution for section 13 of the

-following section:

-"General powers and functions of

-Authority

-13. (1) Without derogation from

-the generality of the provisions of

-section 3, the Authority shall, in

-addition to powers conferred upon it

-elsewhere in this Act, or by any

-other law, have the power-

-(a) to administer the statutory

-scheme for granting, renewing

-and amending of broadcasting

-licences;

-(b) to manage broadcasting services

-frequency bands and other parts

-of the radio frequency spectrum

-properly delegated to it by the

-Minister as outlined in section

-29 of this Act;

-(c) to make regulations consistent

-with section 2 of the Broadcast-
+- 3. Amendment of section 2 by the substitution for "private" to "commercial", wherever it appears. - 4.
+Amendment of section 10 by the substitution for subsection (4) of the following subsection: - "(4) The quorum for any meeting of the Council shall be four councillors or a majority of the total number of councillors holding office at the time, whichever is the greater.". - 5.
+Substitution for section 13 of the following section: - "General powers and functions of Authority - 13.
+(1) Without derogation from the generality of the provisions of section 3, the Authority shall, in addition to powers conferred upon it elsewhere in this Act, or by any other law, have the power-- - (a) to administer the statutory scheme for granting, renewing and amending of broadcasting licences; - (b) to manage broadcasting services frequency bands and other parts of the radio frequency spectrum properly delegated to it by the Minister as outlined in section 29 of this Act; - (c) to make regulations consistent with section 2 of the Broadcasting

-ing Act, 1998, as set out in sec-

-tion 78 of this Act;
+Act, 1998, as set out in section 78 of this Act;

-(d) to design and implement broad-

-casting conditions of licence

-consistent with the objectives

-set out in section 2 of the

-Broadcasting Act, 1998, for

-different categories of broad-

-casting service, including, but

-not limited to conditions relat-

-ing to- (i) lead content requirements:

-(i) local content requirements; (ii) programme requirements;

-(iii) coverage obligations;

-(iv) language service provision;

-(v) ownership and control

-compliance;

-(vi) compliance with the Code

-of Conduct for Broadcast-

-ing Services; and

-(vii) empowerment of histori-

-cally disadvantaged

-groups;

-(e) to specify the frequency charac-

-teristics of broadcasting ser-

-vices;

-(f) to undertake inquiries on all

-matters within its jurisdiction,

-including the holding of public

-hearings;

-(g) to submit an annual report to

-the Minister on all matters

-within its jurisdiction, includ-

-ing, but not limited to-

-(i) the audited report set out in

-section 20 of this Act;

-İ 1

-No. and year of law Short title Extent of amendment or repeal

-(ii) the issuance, renewal and

-amendment of licences as

-set out in section $20(3)(c)$

-of this Act;

-(iii) compliance with standards;

-(iv) spectrum planning and al-

-location;

-(v) progress on meeting local

-content requirements;

-(vi) deals of all inquiries un-

-dertaken within the year;

-(vii) statistical overview of the

-broadcasting environ-

-ment;

-(viii) a status quo of the

-organisation of the Inde-

-pendent Broadcasting

-Authority, including its

-executives from the rank

-of Head of Department

-and above;

-(h) to monitor the broadcasting

-industry to ensure compliance

-with broadcasting laws and

-regulations as well as with

-community standards in pro-

-gramming, as set out in sec-

-tion 66 of this Act;

-(i) to conduct research in all mat-

-ters affecting broadcasting in

-order to perform its regulatory

-role;

-(j) each year to publish a pro-

-posed regulatory agenda for

-the ensuing three years;

-(k) to make recommendations to

-the Minister for amendments

-to this Act and the Broadcast-

-ing Act, 1998, so as to align

-them with the current indus-

-try and public policy environ-

-ment;

-(1) to review and consider any

-technical matters relating to broadcasting referred to it by

-the Minister and to make rec-

-ommendations to the Minister

-with respect thereto;

-(m) to be consulted by the Minis-

-ter with regard to any matters

-to be put before Parliament

-pursuant to requests made

-under paragraph (g);
+- (d) to design and implement broadcasting conditions of licence consistent with the objectives set out in section 2 of the Broadcasting Act, 1998, for different categories of broadcasting service, including, but not limited to conditions relating to-- - (i) local content requirements; - (ii) programme requirements, - (iii) coverage obligations; - (iv) language service provision; - (v) ownership and control compliance; - (vi) compliance with the Code of Conduct for Broadcasting Services; and - (vii) empowerment of historically disadvantaged groups; - (e) to specify the frequency characteristics of broadcasting services; - (f) to undertake inquiries on all matters within its jurisdiction, including the holding of public hearings; - (g) to submit an annual report to the Minister on all matters within its jurisdiction, including, but not limited to -- - (i) the audited report set out in section 20 of this Act;

+- (ii) the issuance, renewal and amendment of licences as set out in section 20 (3) (c) of this Act; - (iii) compliance with standards; - (iv) spectrum planning and allocation; - (v) progress on meeting local content requirements; - (vi) details of all inquiries undertaken within the year; - (vii) statistical overview of the broadcasting environment; - (viii) a status quo of the organisation of the Independent Broadcasting Authority, including its executives from the rank of Head of Department and above; - (h) to monitor the broadcasting industry to ensure compliance with broadcasting laws and regulations as well as with community standards in programming, as set out in section 66 of this Act; - (i) to conduct research in all matters affecting broadcasting in order to perform its regulatory role; - (j) each year to publish a proposed regulatory agenda for the ensuing three years; - (k) to make recommendations to the Minister for amendments to this Act and the Broadcasting Act, 1998, so as to align them with the current industry and public policy environment;